FeelTheMERN/feelthemernbe/README.md

 ### Summary

 As a personal trainer, our client uses a multitude of different services to gain nutritional information, create meal plans, calculate percentage body fat and organize of her bookings.
-Skyefit aims to bring all these services together, to provide a more convenient and fluid experience for our client
+Skyefit aims to bring all these services together, to provide a more convenient and fluid experience for our client.

 ### Review the conceptual design with the client and edit based on their feedback